Operations with Real Numbers - Mathematics (Undergraduate Foundation)

 1

 This chapter governs the synthesis of indices and logarithms to solve equations where variables appear as exponents.
-You will master the algebraic techniques required to isolate and resolve unknown indices, providing the essential analytical tools for modelling exponential growth, decay constants, and complex scaling in engineering and financial data sets.
-You will master: equating bases for direct solution; applying logarithmic transformations to isolate exponents; reducing equations to quadratic forms; and executing change of base operations for mixed-base equations.
+You will master the algebraic techniques required to isolate and resolve unknown indices, providing essential analytical tools for modelling exponential growth, decay constants, and complex scaling in engineering and financial data.
+You will master: equating bases for direct solution; applying logarithmic transformations; reducing equations to quadratic forms; and solving non-linear simultaneous systems involving mixed bases.

 Concept Overviews